 Ashley entered our family for the weekend to give her foster parents a break.
 They had several other children who had special needs and Ashley needed full-time supervision because she was currently under doctor-ordered suicide watch.

 We locked up our medications, knives, and other potentially harmful items and welcomed her.
 Despite forthright warnings about Ashley’s challenges from Jeannie and Ashley’s current foster mom, the two days couldn’t have gone better.
 Ashley slept more than a typical teen and wasn’t very active, but overall, she was a joy to have around.
-We invited her back to our house for the following weekend.
+We invited her back to our house the following weekend.

 Weeks passed with Ashley spending time with us from Friday evenings to Sunday afternoons.
 During the week, she went to school and finished out her last days as a senior.
 Around that time Ashley showed marked improvement in her mental state and her doctor released her from suicide watch.
 We could then allow her to take short walks by herself and spend time alone in her room.
 Everyone was proud of her for the progress she was making.

 We attended Ashley’s graduation and when she gave me a flower, signifying I was someone who had made a positive difference in her life, I cried.
 Things were going as well as they could on our end, but Ashley’s foster parents decided that they could no longer provide the care and supervision she needed.
 They asked for her to be moved to a new home.

 Not surprisingly, Ashley’s caseworker, Kaley*, contacted us to see if we would take her in.
 We loved Ashley and told her so, but we didn’t feel that we could give her the support she needed full-time.
 We wanted to remain in her life as a family who loved and cared for her and we didn’t want to weaken the bond we had built by attempting to parent her; we refused the placement.